Tsukiyonocm/Reading-List/README.md

 2. <b>Patron Tales</b> by Russell Smeaton  (12-16-22) - This was a mixed bag of stories which is a mixture of dark fantasy and just plain odd.
 Probably my favorite story was the Etch-a-sketch story which just seemed quite cool honestly.
 A bit of a mystery and a pleasant ending that was not quite what I would have suspected.
 Another story called "Sandcastle" seems like the prologue to a dark Narnia story or something.
 Seems to me it could have leapt into a much larger world.
 Overall, the stories were mixed with various frogs, chickens, and a bunch (or one?) cat!

+3. <b>The Expanse: Memories Legion</b> by James S. A. Corey (1/9/23) - Finishing the series out by reading the book that contains all the short stories that was written thru the run of the main series.
+Filling in some of the back stories of Amos, Erich, and Solomon Epstein among many others.
+Was a fantastic read and the final story was sort of a nice ending to the series.
+I really hope they fill in the universe again at some point, but I believe this may be it.
+Honestly do not regret reading a single story in this series as a whole.

 ### Currently Reading

 1. Humankind by Rutger Bregman
-2. The Expanse: Memories Legion by James S. A. Corey
+2. The Witcher: Baptism of Fire by Andrzej Sapkowski

-### Current Book Completed Count as of 12-31-22
+### Current Book Completed Count as of 1-11-23

 Non-fiction - 1\
-Fiction - 2
+Fiction - 3